jdcloudcom/en/documentation/Marketplace/Marketplace/Service-Related/PLUS-Meeting-Document.md

 Note: you may not start a meeting before the scheduled meeting time 1.2.4	 Audio / Video Setting
 Audio Setting
-First meeting audio setting: after joining a meeting for the first time, the prompt box of "Connect Computer Audio” will automatically pop up.
+First meeting audio setting: after joining a meeting for the first time, the prompt box of "Connect Computer Audio" will automatically pop up.
 You can click **Use Computer Voice Devices** to connect to the computer audio so that you can hear the voice of the meeting venue.
-2. Manually connect audio: If the audio is not connected after joining a meeting, just click the icon in the lower left corner to pop up the “Connect Computer Audio Options”.
+2. Manually connect audio: If the audio is not connected after joining a meeting, just click the icon in the lower left corner to pop up the "Connect Computer Audio Options".
 Click **Connect** directly, and the icon will change into the status of successful audio connection.
 3. Mute / Unmute Oneself: if participants want to mute themselves, click the icon in the lower right corner to indicate that they have muted themselves.
 Click the microphone, and you can unmute yourself.
 4. Change the default microphone: if the computer is connected to multiple microphones/speakers, the participant can click the upper triangle next to the microphone icon to quickly select other microphones /speakers in the pop-up setting window.
 5. Microphone / speaker check: If the participant has successfully connected to the audio device but the microphone/speaker still cannot work during a meeting, it is recommended to click the upper triangle next to the microphone icon.
 In the pop-up setting window, click the voice device test and then click **Check Speaker/Microphone** to check if the microphone/speaker device is working properly.